H123-lab/cardiac-digital-twin-COMSOL/README.md

 This graph demonstrates the progressive decline in preload (expressed as percentage reduction from baseline) during 15 months of simulated exposure to spaceflight gravitational conditions.

-- **Red Line (0G)**: Shows rapid initial preload decline, stabilizing near ~40% by month 12.
+- **Orange Line (0G)**: Shows rapid initial preload decline, stabilizing near ~40% by month 12.
 This aligns with known fluid redistribution and cardiovascular deconditioning during extended microgravity.
 - **Blue Line (0.38G)**: Indicates more gradual reduction, plateauing around ~25%.
 Suggests Martian gravity provides partial physiological mitigation of cardiac unloading.
 - These results were generated using time-resolved COMSOL simulations and validated against bedrest analog and ISS fluid shift data.